Trap predators in your backyard

 Keep checking every few days if you're finding you're catching quite a few, but if you find you're not seeing many you can reduce your checks to once every week or two.

 Make sure you keep your bait fresh as well, replacing it and cleaning your trap every month or so.

 What to do with the rats and mice you catch

-This is up to you, but we recommend either burying them in the garden or putting them in the rubbish, wrapped in newspaper if your rubbish day is a while away.
+This is up to you, but we recommend either burying them in the garden or putting them in the rubbish, wrapped up if your rubbish day is a while away.